Ernesto Tomasini: Music

 Other collaborations include Marc Almond, the late "father of industrial music" Peter Christopherson (founder of Coil, Throbbing Gristle and Psychic TV), Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni), electronic producer Shackleton (who wrote for him "Devotional Songs“, the critically acclaimed live show and album, which was among the best of 2016 for The Wire, The Quietus and many more), producer Man Parrish (on two tracks in compilation albums, one with Joey Arias),Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), Rolo McGinty of The Woodentops, Spiritual Front, members of Larsen, Othon, Adam Donen and José Macabra, with whom he opened the 2011 Drop Dead Festival in Berlin.

-Tomasini is singer/songwriter of the prog-rock band Almagest!, with which he tours extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.
+Tomasini is singer/songwriter of the prog-rock band Almagest!, co-founded with Fabrizio Modonese Palumbo, with which he tours extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.

 He has sung his repertoire in London venues like the Royal Albert Hall (main house and Elgar Room), Purcell Room, National Theatre, Roundhouse, Cadogan Hall, Tate Britain, National Portrait Gallery, and in historical theatres, museums and churches around the world.
-As a recording artist he sings on 18 albums, six singles, six music videos and on the soundtrack of a film by Bruce LaBruce.
+As a recording artist, he has appeared on 18 albums, six singles, six music videos and two soundtracks, including one for a film by Bruce LaBruce.